Bloxham School: Chapel

-The founder of Bloxham, P. R. Egerton, envisaged Bloxham as a school which would take in the sons of local families and turn out young men ‘well educated in the Christian faith.’
-Religion still plays a major role in the life of the school and this is focussed on the Chapel of All Saints.
-Two Eucharistic services are held each week for the pupils in the chapel, and Morning Prayer is held every day.
-For larger school occasions such as Founderstide (the founder's day) and Christmas, the school uses St Mary's Church, Bloxham.
-The chaplain plays an important part in school life and is helped by a team of chapel prefects.
-Special arrangements are made for non-Anglicans to attend their own places of worship if required.

 The school has hosted the Bloxham Festival of Faith and Literature since October 2011.

+The school requires all students to visit a chapel service that is held in the school's chapel every week on Wednesday morning, service lasting from 20 to 40 minutes.
+Students that are partaking in exams or otherwise unable to attend it are only expected to attend the next service.
+The services are run by the school's chaplain, and the service style changes with change of chaplain.

+For some events the school is gathered in St Mary's church, as it is impossible to fit the entire school into chapel.
+Events that are held in the church are mostly 1st or last service of a term, which coincidentally often fall on religious holidays.

 Bloxham Project

 The Bloxham Project is an inter-school council started in the 1960s to address the role of religion in schools.
 It was started by the Chairman of Bloxham School Council and the school chaplain, Donald Dowie.
 The first Bloxham Conference on Public School Religion took place in 1967 at Bloxham School, and today approximately 120 independent schools take part in the project.
 It is a full-time organisation which continues to promote Christian educational values in the United Kingdom.
 The project is currently run from Ripon College Cuddesdon near Oxford, where several of Bloxham's headmasters have been educated.